 With us now is criminologist Dr. Casey Jordan.
 So doctor, slam dunk one way or the other?

 CASEY JORDAN, PH.D., CRIMINOLOGIST: Yes, I believe so, because of the bizarre behavior of this particular suspect, I think that the public is really going demand a DNA match, a really strong conclusive piece of forensic evidence.
 Not just his own statements to determine that this is the guy.

-KASICH: Now, you know, Karr has said -- now this is really bizarre.
-I'm sure [you might share that sentiment, too] being a criminologist.
-He said "Oh, you can't pay attention to the DNA."
+KASICH: Now, you know, Karr has said — now this is really bizarre.
+I'm sure for being a criminologist.
+He said oh, you can't pay attention to the DNA.
 What is that about, in your opinion?